 If animals are studied, authors should make sure that the legal requirements or guidelines in the country and/or state or province for the care and use of animals have been followed or specify that no ethics approval was required.
 Please refer to Compliance with Ethical Standards in Author Instructions on how to disclose ethical standards in the manuscript.

 Springer Nature reserves the right to reject manuscripts that do not comply with these requirements.
-Authors will be held responsible for false statements or failure to fulfill these requirements.
+Authors will be held responsible for false statements or failure to fulfil these requirements.

 Springer Nature strongly encourages the use of inclusive language.
 Authors are requested to make themselves aware when describing particular communities of whether that community prefers to be referred to in terms of either people-first language or identity-first language and then use the preference of the community.
 Failure to do so can be highly offensive to the community and even stigmatizing.